-I guess this question can be reworded to ask if it is important to debate any doctrine.
-Many people steer away from any debate, and i’m trying to find out if it is healthy to have this position in one’s life.
-The reason why i brought up this topic is because i recently confronted someone about a specific teaching he had about the tithing issue.
+This question can be reworded to ask if it is important to debate any doctrine.
+Many people steer away from any debate, and I’m trying to find out if it is healthy to have this position in one’s life.
+The reason why I brought up this topic is that I recently confronted someone about a specific teaching he had about the tithing issue.
 Not to be arrogant, but my accusation torched his teaching.
-Basically, he responded by saying, “I’d rather watch paint dry then ever debate anything”.
+Basically, he responded by saying, “I’d rather watch paint dry than ever debate anything”.

-I guess this kind of bothers me that i just nailed that guy, and he won’t even concede just a little.
-I don’t know if i took it personal, or am just angered at his ignorance.
-One of my biggest flaws is that i have no patience for people, so being upset is not the right response on my end; but i still want to hear opinions about what others feel about debating.
-You are probably thinking in your head that i’m a little late on this question considering i’ve been debating tithing on this blog for three-and-a-half years.
-Well, maybe i’ve been doing it wrong?
-Maybe i need another approach?
+I guess this kind of bothers me that I just nailed that guy, and he won’t even concede just a little.
+I don’t know if I took it personally, or am just angered at his ignorance.
+One of my biggest flaws is that I have no patience for people, so being upset is not the right response on my end; but I still want to hear opinions about what others feel about debating.
+You are probably thinking in your head that I’m a little late on this question considering I’ve been debating tithing on this blog for three-and-a-half years.
+Well, maybe I’ve been doing it wrong.
+Maybe I need another approach?
 I’m gonna throw out some verses in the bible that talk about debating(NKJV).
-I highlighted a few key words in each verse.
+I highlighted a few keywords in each verse.
 I want to hear what your comments are about this.

 2 Corinthians 12:20